Salah0-0Salah/Project/README.md

     }
   else
      cout << "Welcome Boy " << A << "  Yor Age Is : "  << B << endl;

+ cout << "Thank You For Use Our Project"